DMIN ADMISSIONS AND ENROLLMENT PROCEDURES

 Note: Applicants with less than the 3.0/4.0 GPA requirement will be required to submit an additional academic paper.
 Instructions will be supplied in the event this is necessary.

 NOTE: Army Chaplains who apply for admission to the program can take advantage of the following provisions to streamline the standard process:

 - The applicant’s last two Officer Efficiency Reports (OERs) can be submitted in lieu of the standard references

 - The applicant can submit a written sample from the Chaplain Captain Career Course (C4) work in lieu of the standard Essay

-If you have additional questions or need more information, please contact the Office of the Registrar and Admissions at 800.831.3011, ext.
-5451 or firstname.lastname@example.org.
+If you have any questions about applications or requirements, please contact the Academic Programs Assistant at 1.800.831.3011, ext.
+5413 or firstname.lastname@example.org.